Fellowships

 • A single PDF file that includes:

-3. A short statement describing your plans for the fellowship funds.
+2. A 400-word narrative of your current research.
 In your narrative, please make sure to highlight what computational methods or algorithms you currently use.

 Eligibility